Customer Service Interview Questions and Answers

 To prepare for your interview, make sure you know the requirements of the job.
 Look back at your resume and list any experiences you have had that demonstrate your ability to meet those requirements.
 This will be especially helpful with behavioral and situational interview questions.

-As mentioned above, before your interview it’s vital to do some research on the company you are interviewing with.
+As mentioned above, while you prepare for your interview it’s vital to do some research on the company you are interviewing with.
 Make sure you have a sense of their mission, their products, the population they work with, and the company culture.
-Read here for more information on preparing for an interview.